andrew-d/hass-addons/tailscale/DOCS.md

 Note: Tailscale may say "This machine has IP forwarding disabled and cannot relay traffic" - currently this appears to be inaccurate and you are still able to use your Home Assistant as an exit node.

 See <https://tailscale.com/kb/1103/exit-nodes> for more information.

+### Option: `exit_node`

+This option (if set) configures tailscale to route all non-Tailscale internet traffic through the specified tailscale peer IP.

+If enabled, you will need to have preconfigured the specified IP as an exit node, see the [Official Guide](https://tailscale.com/kb/1103/exit-nodes/#:~:text=in%20the%20future.-,Step%201%3A%20Advertise%20a%20device%20as%20an%20exit%20node,-From%20the%20device) for more information.

+### Option: `accept_routes`

+This option (if set) configures tailscale to enable connectivity to 100.X style Tailscale IP addresses.

+See [Subnets](https://tailscale.com/kb/1019/subnets/#step-5-use-your-subnet-routes-from-other-machines) for more information.

 ## How to connect your Home Assistant App (iOS)